algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### 3. Game theme

-The central theme of the game is climat change, approached in a fun and educational way.
+The central theme of the game is climate change, approached in a fun and educational way.

 ### 4. Game Quality